dsp-jetpack/JetPack/doc/deployment_guide.md

 <div style="page-break-after: always;"></div>

 # Chapter 1 Overview
-This guide provides information necessary to deploy the Dell EMC Ready Architecture for Red Hat OpenStack platform v13.0 using an automation framework developed by Dell EMC & Validated by Redhat (JetPack v13.0)
+This guide provides information necessary to deploy the Dell EMC Ready Architecture for Red Hat OpenStack platform v13.0 using an automation framework developed by Dell EMC.

 ### General Hardware Options

 To reduce time spent on specifying hardware for an initial system, the Architecture Guide offers a full solution using validated Dell EMC PowerEdge server hardware designed to allow a wide range of configuration options, including optimized configurations for:

 * Compute nodes
 * Infrastructure nodes